Concordium/concordium.github.io/source/mainnet/net/guides/overview-baker-process.rst

 Step 3: Set up an identity and initial account
 ----------------------------------------------

-Once you've installed the Mobile Wallet, you must set up an identity and an initial account.
+Once you've installed the Mobile Wallet, you must set up an identity and an account.
 It is recommended to create a separate account to use as a baker account.
 For instructions, see :ref:`create-initial-account` and :ref:`create-account`.

 Step 4: Add baking to an account
 --------------------------------